-- 1. Show an understanding of components by completing the following three tasks: - a.
-Be able to recognise common electronic components that are shown to you.
-Explain, in simple terms, the functions they perform in electronic circuits. - b.
-Understand the systems used for marking components with their values and be able to identify the values of resistors and capacitors so marked.
-Understand the importance of the rating of a component. - c.
-Know the symbols that are used to represent common components in circuit diagrams.
-Show how to identify the polarity of a diode and a specific pin number on an integrated circuit. - 2.
-Demonstrate knowledge of safe working practices to be followed when handling electronic components, and circuit boards and when undertaking soldering. - 3.
-Use a multimeter to measure voltage, current and resistance in a simple circuit.
-Discuss the relationship between these values. - 4.
-Discuss the main differences in operation of digital and analogue circuits. - 5.
-Construct three simple circuits, one of which should be based mainly on digital electronics.
-These may be from a book or magazine, or circuits that you have designed yourself.
-At least one of the circuits should be soldered using either strip-board or a custom made printed circuit board.
-Explain the principles behind the operation of each circuit and the typical values of voltage and current found in each.
+1. Identify a number of common electronic components that are shown to you.
+Explain, in simple terms, the functions they perform in electronic circuits.

+2. Describe the systems used for marking components with their values.
+Demonstrate by identifying the values of resistors and capacitors by their markings.
+Explain the importance of the rating of a component.

+3. Show that you know the symbols used to represent common components in circuit diagrams.
+Show how to identify the polarity of a diode and a specific pin number on an integrated circuit.

+4. Show that you're aware of the safe working practices to be followed when handling electronic components, circuit boards and when soldering.

+5. Use a multimeter to measure voltage, current and resistance in a simple circuit.
+Explain the relationship between these values.

+6. Talk about the main differences in the operation of digital and analogue circuits.

+7. Construct three simple circuits.
+One of these should be based mainly on digital electronics.
+They can be from a book or magazine, or you can design the circuits yourself.
+If possible, at least one of the circuits should be soldered using either stripboard or a custom-made printed circuit board.

+8. Explain the principles behind the operation of each circuit and the typical values of voltage and current found in each.

+9. Explain the possible uses of the three circuits you built.

+10. Talk about the uses and benefits of electronics in everyday life.
+Explain how electronics can be used to improve lives.